Student veterans at Sterling College discuss the College-to- Farm program

 Liz Hardy ’20 decided, after a 18 years of service, to finally concentrate on her lifelong love—farming.
 She is currently working on her second BA in Sustainable Agriculture.
 “When I was in high school,” she said, “I always wanted to [study] agriculture, but my family couldn’t afford it.”

 She went into the U.S. Army and was on active duty from 1983–1986, then got her first college degree to be an Exceptional Education teacher.
 After a second stint of active duty after 9/11, where she was stationed in both Germany and Iraq, she said, “I decided I was going to go back to what I always wanted to do!”

 Part of her reason for choosing Sterling College was the College-to-Farm grant.
 The other part was “getting your hands dirty, dealing with the animals—I love all that stuff,” she said.
 “It’s all a learning process for me here and I’m learning every day and it’s very interesting!”
 She laughed.
 “It’s FUN!”

-Veterans who are interested in learning more about the College-to-Farm program or Sterling College’s environmental stewardship education are encouraged to contact Lucy Hankinson via email or at 800-648-3591, or to visit our web page at www.sterlingcollege.edu/veterans.
+Veterans who are interested in learning more about the College-to-Farm program or Sterling College’s environmental stewardship education are encouraged to contact us at via email at email@example.com, call 800-648-3591, or to visit our web page at www.sterlingcollege.edu/veterans.